joaquinpelle/Skylight.jl/docs/src/spacetimes.md

 ## Abstract types

-The spacetimes in `Skylight` are organized in a hierarchy of types leveraging Julia's type system and multiple dispatch to define common behaviors.
-All `Skylight` spacetimes are subtypes of the abstract type [`AbstractSpacetime`](@ref).
+The spacetimes in Skylight.jl are organized in a hierarchy of types leveraging Julia's type system and multiple dispatch to define common behaviors.
+All Skylight.jl spacetimes are subtypes of the abstract type [`AbstractSpacetime`](@ref).
 For example, `AbstractBlackHoleSpacetime` is a subtype of `AbstractSpacetime` and is used to define spacetimes with an event horizon.
 This common feature among all black hole spacetimes is used, for example, to define a common callback for all of them which prevents geodesic integration getting too close to the event horizon, thus avoiding numerical instabilities. `AbstractKerrSpacetime` is a subtype of `AbstractBlackHoleSpacetime` and represents a Kerr spacetime, with various concrete Kerr spacetimes in different coordinate systems as subtypes.
-The following are the abstract spacetime types defined in `Skylight`:
+The following are the abstract spacetime types defined in Skylight.jl:

 ```@docs
 Skylight.AbstractSpacetime